Hendy/umbraco-look/README.md

 A name field - used to associate a name with a node (defaults to the node.Name)
 A location field - used to store latitude & longitude associated with a node

 To configure indexing there are static methods on the Our.Umbraco.Look.Services.LookIndexService class which accept functions returning the typed value to be indexed.
+(No configuration files need to be changed)

 Eg.